gh0x0st/Invoke-PSObfuscation/readme.md

 Traditional obfuscation techniques tend to add layers to encapsulate standing code, such as base64 or compression.
 These payloads do continue to have a varied degree of success, but they have become trivial to extract the intended payload and some launchers get detected often, which essentially introduces chokepoints.

 The approach this tool introduces is a methodology where you can target and obfuscate the individual components of a script with randomized variations while achieving the same intended logic, without encapsulating the entire payload within a single layer.
+While this script can obfuscate most payloads successfully on it's own, this project will also serve as a standing framework that I will to use to produce future functions that will utilize this framework to provide dedicated obfuscated payloads, such as one that only produces reverse shells.

 I wrote a blog piece for Offensive Security as a precursor into the techniques this tool introduces.
 Before venturing further, consider giving it a read first: https://www.offensive-security.com/offsec/powershell-obfuscation/